forsbergplustwo/partner-metrics-for-shopify/README.md

 **NO LONGER MAINTAINED** This repository is no longer maintained.

-I suggest using the hosted version instead ([www.partnermetrics.io](https://partnermetrics.io)), which is still fully supported.
+**ALTERNATIVES**

+**PartnerMetrics.io** A free hosted version of Partner Metrics for Shopify is available at [www.partnermetrics.io](https://partnermetrics.io).

+**Baremetrics.com** Now supports Shopify Apps - you can link your Shopify Partner payments data and get all kinds of great recurring revenue metrics at [www.baremetrics.com](https://www.baremetrics.com)

 Partner Metrics - for Shopify Partners
 ================